AlejandroColomar/libalx/README.txt

 C library

-This library provides extensions to glibc and other libraries.
+This library provides extensions to glibc and other libraries (libbsd, OpenCV, GSL, ncurses).

+Dependencies:

+base:
+ - gcc-8
+ - libbsd-dev

+cv:
+ + base
+ - g++-8
+ - libopencv-dev (>= 3)

+gsl:
+ + base
+ - libgsl-dev

+ncurses:
+ + base
+ - libncurses-dev

-The majority of the library is licensed with LGPL-2.0-only The nix module is licensed with BSD-2-Clause
+The majority of the library is licensed with LGPL-2.0-only The nix module (not yet available) is licensed with BSD-2-Clause